gwu-montreal/legacy-zine-site/content/01-intro.md

 labour organizing) significant movements and actions are taking place.
-At Google, employees banded together to protest military AI contracts and [organized a walkout](https://twitter.com/GoogleWalkout) against sexual harassment and a culture hostile to marginalized people[4]{custom-style="Super"}.
+At Google, employees banded together to protest military AI contracts and [organized a walkout](https://twitter.com/GoogleWalkout) against sexual harassment and a culture hostile to marginalized people.
 At Microsoft, workers are organizing against the use of their products for border policing and [the surveillance of journalists and activists](https://twitter.com/techworkersco/status/1103502027726995459) and [against the militarization of consumer technology like the Hololens](https://twitter.com/MsWorkers4) (which also concerns us, as many of